GluuFederation/flex/docs/admin/admin-ui/fido-menu.md

   * Specifies the format of log entries (e.g., text or JSON format).
   * The layout defines how log entries are structured, making it easier for system administrators to read and parse logs.

+**External Logger Configuration**

+  * This field allows administrators to specify configuration details for an external logging system.
+  * Using an external logger helps centralize logs from the FIDO2 service into a unified monitoring system.
+This makes it easier to analyze, visualize, and correlate logs across multiple services for auditing, debugging, or compliance purposes.

 **Metric Reporter Interval**